Audit Projects

 • The contest was subsequently fully hand-counted and was consistent with AuditEngine results.

 • 453 CVR records were (and still are) missing from our set.
+These missing records may have impacted the final audit results.

 • Several BMD ballots had text that was unreadable because they were lightly printed even though the QR Code was read by the machine.
 Some were printed so darkly that they were very difficult to read.
+This raises concerns about voter verification and transparency.

 Dane County, WI, 2020 General Election